 Color Coordinate By Child | Life As Mom

-That way, you know with a simple glance whose work you are looking at without guessing whose handwriting on each paper.
+With a simple glance, you’ll know whose work you are looking at, without guessing whose handwriting is on each paper.

 Attach Photos of Cubby Contents to the Front | Raising Lifelong Learners